@Reference

 Consider the scenario where the application is modelling users, their memberships in groups and the permissions

 associated with a group.
-The reference between a Permission
+The reference between a Permission and the containing Group could be modelled by a

 reference such as: